Maximize returns.

 AppFolio

-AppFolio is the best overall accounting software for rental properties this year, according to research conducted by Investopedia.
-The software has modules for everything a property manager might need, including marketing and leasing, communication and service, and accounting and reporting.
+AppFolio has modules for everything a property manager might need, including marketing and leasing, communication and service, and accounting and reporting.

-Investopedia notes that AppFolio may be a better match for landlords of midsize to large properties with at least 200 units, due to onboarding and minimum monthly fees, and a required portfolio size of at least 50 units.
-The initial onboarding fee is a minimum of $400, along with a monthly minimum fee of $280 to $1,500, depending on the plan selected.
+AppFolio is likely a better match for landlords of midsize to large properties with at least 200 units, due to onboarding and minimum monthly fees, and a required portfolio size of at least 50 units.
+The initial onboarding fee is a minimum of $400, along with a monthly minimum fee of $650, depending on the plan selected.

 Buildium

-Subscription plans from Buildium range from $50 a month for the Essential Plan with up to 150 units, the Growth Plan starting at $160 a month, and the Premium Plan with a starting price of $4,968 a year.
+Subscription plans from Buildium start from $62 per month for the Essential Plan, the Growth Plan starting at $192 per month, and the Premium Plan with a starting price of $400 a month.

 Tax tips for rental property owners